Collectionbeginners

 The Hunter alternative: Hunter 27 and Hunter 29.5

-Hunter Marine built their reputation on the same core premise as Catalina — maximum interior volume at an accessible price — but with a slightly different design emphasis.
-The classic Hunter 27, designed by John Cherubini and produced from 1975 to 1984, has a higher ballast ratio (~43%) than the Catalina equivalent, which translates to a stiffer, more confidence-inspiring motion in a chop.
-The 6'1" headroom matches the Catalina 27 head-for-head.
+Hunter Marine built its reputation on the same core premise as Catalina — maximum interior volume at an accessible price — but with a slightly different design emphasis.
+The classic Hunter 27, designed by John Cherubini and produced from 1975 to 1984, has a higher ballast ratio than the Catalina equivalent, which translates to a stiffer, more confidence-inspiring motion in chop.
+The 6'1" headroom matches the Catalina 27 directly.

-For buyers who want to step up slightly in size without leaving the beginner-accessible price range, the Hunter 29.5 is worth knowing about.
-With 18 active listings, a median price around $26,450, and a displacement of 7,500 lbs, it's the largest boat on this list that still falls comfortably within the range a beginner can handle short-handed.
-The modern Henderson-designed version brought a B&R rig — no backstay, large roachy main — that improves light-air performance but requires a slightly different sail-trim approach than the traditional masthead sloop setup.
+For buyers who want to step up slightly in size without leaving the beginner-accessible range, the Hunter 29.5 is worth knowing.
+At 7,500 lbs, it is the largest boat on this list that still feels reasonable for a new owner to handle short-handed.
+The Henderson-designed version brought a B&R rig — no backstay, large roachy main — that improves light-air performance but requires a slightly different sail-trim approach than a traditional masthead sloop.

 Research linkBrowse Hunter sailboats under 30 feet